Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 When is the Best Time to Visit Puerto Vallarta?

 Easter Week – or Semana Santa – is an especially busy time in Puerto Vallarta.
-Mexican nationals take the entire week to vacation and spend time with their families.
+It’s the time of the year when Mexican nationals take the entire week to vacation and spend time with their families.

-Basically the rest of the season is low season and I should say lower season because Puerto Vallarta is pretty busy year round now.
-I enjoy May and June.
-After the crowded winter season, things have slowed down some.
+After the crowded winter season, things begin to slow down some.
 Weather wise, it’s still a pretty good time to visit.
 It is hotter and begins to get more humid since it’s the beginning of the rainy season.

 What Part of Puerto Vallarta Has the Nicest Beaches?